-Now you can segregate the causes generating the majority of the problems, analyze them, find the solution for their root causes, and remove the problems from your process.
+Now that you have segregated the causes generating the majority of the problems, you can analyze them, find the solutions for their root causes, and remove the problems from your process.

 Apart from quality management, you can use this tool in the following situations: